g-clef/g-clef.github.io/index.md

 - projects (the stuff I'm doing in the lab)
   - [malwarETL](/projects/malwarETL.md) - a kubernetes-based system to collect and analyse malicious software.
   - [Synthetic TI reports](/projects/Synthetic-TI.md) - Generating fake Threat Intelligence reports with Machine Learning.

-- Other stuff:
-  - [Hacker Hegemony](/thoughts/hacker_hegemony.md) - Thoughts from reading the Hegemony Howto, and how it relates to the hacker world.
   - [MythTV on a NAS](/thoughts/mythtv_nas.md) - Notes on setting up a MythTV backend on a QNAP NAS

 #### whoami